mojule/entity-schema/README.md

 An `Entity Schema` should always be an `Object Schema`

-Additionally it should have its `format` keyword set to `workingspec-entity`
+Additionally it should have its `format` keyword set to `entity-schema`

 It should not have other *Entity Schema* as subschema - use a *Reference Schema* instead